 The new care community has 172 two-bedroom homes.
 This includes the conversion of the listed building, as well as new build apartments and cottages.
 The design reflects traditional local architecture in stone and render, which settle into the landscape using stone walls.
 The pattern for the care community is a domestic-scale central street, leading to several different courtyards.
 Each has a distinctive character owing to the way walls, buildings, and landscaping have been combined.
 As a result, we maximised the valuable countryside views to the South.

-The scheme features a library, lounge, restaurant, bar and bistro, and private dining room, as well as reception area and guest suites.
+The community features a library, lounge, restaurant, bar and bistro, and private dining room, as well as reception area and guest suites.
 The design of the Health & Well-being extension harmonises with the historic building and includes a club pool, treatment rooms, salon, and gymnasium for residents.